SiliconLabs/Gecko_SDK_discontinued/kits/EFM32GG_DK3750/examples/usbdcomposite/readme.txt

 "Port Settings" tab and maybe the "Advanced..." button to set serial port properties.

 Some versions of Windows wont allow you to install unsigned drivers.
+If you suspect this, reboot the PC into "Disable Driver Signature Enforcement" mode.
+Win7:
-If you suspect this, reboot the PC and repeatedly push F8 during boot until the boot menu appears.
+Repeatedly push F8 during boot until the boot menu appears.
 Select the "Disable Driver Signature Enforcement" option.
+Win10:
+Start Menu->Power button->Hold Shift key down and select Restart.
+When computer has restarted into the options menu, select:
+Troubleshoot->Advanced Option->Startup Settings->Restart->Disable driver signature enforcement
-You should now be able to install unsigned drivers.
+You should now be able to install an unsigned driver.

 Board:  Silicon Labs EFM32GG-DK3750 Development Kit
 Device: EFM32GG990F1024